deepakcloudsoffical/deepak-clouds-mirror/README.md

 Thanks to:
 - [Izzy12](https://github.com/lzzy12/) for original repo

-And many more people who aren't mentioned here, but may be found in [Contributors](https://github.com/breakdowns/slam-mirrorbot/graphs/contributors).
+And many more people who aren't mentioned here, but may be found in [Contributors]